👋 Now accepting new clients at Golden Collective in Golden, BC. Book Online

 Relax tense facial muscles

 Our thoughts and feelings are the postures of our faces.
-Like leaning forward and staring at a computer or texting for hours, facial expressions such as anxiety, anger, or annoyance become habitual.
-The ingrained lines between tense and furrowed brows or the corner of the mouth pulled down result in over-toned muscles.
-Other changes may include sagging, drooping, swelling, and lines.
-If you habitually clench or grind your teeth, you may find SFL beneficial in relaxing the mastication muscles, as well as pain relieving.
-SFL aims to work against habitual gravity and lift tissues upwards.
+Like leaning forward and staring at a computer or texting for hours, expressions are similar to habitually ingrained postures.
+If you clench or grind your teeth, you may find massage both beneficial in relaxing the mastication muscles and providing pain relief.

 Taking care of YOU

 As an RMT, I cannot say the above problems will magically disappear.
-Estheticians say SFL is a rejuvenating technique that replaces botox and injectables.
-However, I believe SFL is a healthy addition to caring for your beautiful face.
-My clients see visible results in their appearance but also feel better about themselves for deciding to care about an area they look at daily in the mirror.
+Fine lines and wrinkles are a part of aging - only cosmetic surgery can cause a permanent change in our appearances.
+Estheticians say Sculptural Face Lifting (SFL is the training I haven taken, but have modified to serve my public as a RMT) is a rejuvenating technique that replaces botox and injectables.
+However, just like for the rest of the body, massage is a healthy addition to caring for your beautiful face.
+My clients see visible results in the general health aspect of their appearance, but also feel better about themselves for deciding to care about an area they look at daily in the mirror.

 “To do this technique properly, you must always do it beautifully with honesty and pure intention.”

-Yakov Gershkovich, renowned Russian esthetician and developer of SFL
+Yakov Gershkovich, renowned Russian esthetician and developer of the Sculptural Face Lifting method

-SFL is a hands-on-only therapy that aims to lift and address muscle and tissue imbalances of the neck and face, improve skin health, encourage lymphatic drainage, and soften the signs of aging.
-It’s a gentle method that relaxes, promotes well-being, and boosts confidence.
+Muscle pain and fatigue is heavy - I feel it in people’s cheeks and faces daily.
+This method focuses on muscle and tissue imbalances of the neck and face, improving skin health, lymphatic drainage, and softening the signs of stress and fatigue.
+Overall, it promotes well-being, and boosts confidence.

 For the feeling of relaxation

-The intention is to lift and affect the proprioceptors of the muscles and connective tissue deeply and profoundly, but rarely painfully.
+The intention is to affect the proprioceptors of the muscles and connective tissue.
 The lifting and kneading movements are rhythmical and constant.
 Unscented shea butter provides enough slide to perform the technique as it needs to.
 The treatment finishes with a scalp massage and a hot towel on the face and décolletage.

 To give you a healthy glow

-SFL stimulates the lymphatic system to drain excess fluid and waste, allowing blood circulation to deliver micronutrients.
-Your skin will be healthier-looking, more hydrated, contoured, and less puffy.
+Massage stimulates the lymphatic system to drain excess fluid and waste, allowing blood circulation to deliver micronutrients.
+Your skin will be healthier-looking, more hydrated, and less puffy.

 For the therapeutic benefits

-SFL can be therapeutic for the following conditions: post-stroke or other palsy causing the face to sag with inactive muscles; non-inflamed sinusitis and sinus congestion; jaw tension; headaches; and more.
+Face massage therapy may be therapeutic for the following conditions: post-stroke or palsy, non-inflamed sinusitis and sinus congestion; jaw tension; headaches; and more.

-SFL is a caring gift for yourself.
-You will feel invigorated, relaxed, lifted, and more balanced.
+Face massage therapy is a caring gift for yourself.
+You will feel less pain, better movement, invigorated, and more content.
 It’s like a gentle workout for your face!

-While SFL is a gentle and beneficial therapy, it’s not a suitable treatment if you have any of the conditions below.
+While face massage therapy is gentle and beneficial, it’s not a suitable treatment if you have any of the conditions below.

 • Infectious diseases